arthurcgusmao/acg-emacs/acg-emacs/README.md

 # My Emacs configurations

-This repository contains my Emacs configurations.
-It has been tested on Ubuntu and Windows (on Windows, I have been using these configs mainly running Emacs on WSL).
+My Emacs configurations.
+Master branch supports Emacs 27; for Emacs 26 see tags.
+It has been tested mainly on Ubuntu, but I do have a few (outdated) adaptations to run it on Windows as well.

 If you have contributions, questions, etc., feel free to get in touch.